 - Learn about our standard entry requirements for Architecture on the University website.

-- At Sidney, we require either Mathematics or Physics at A-level or IB Higher Level.
+- In addition to the standard entry requirements, at Sidney we require either Mathematics or Physics at A-level or IB Higher Level.
 We require an essay-based subject at A-level or IB Higher Level.
 Please note that Art is not essential at Sidney but applicants should be maintaining a sketchbook and a portfolio of their own artwork.

 - Please note that offers are set on an individual basis using all of the information available to us in context of the entire field of applicants.